 A recent study in Japan shown an even modest amount of alcohol drinking can cause a blood pressure rise.

-Dr. Noriyuki Nakanishi, at Osaka University Graduate School of Medicine in Japan, lead author of the study, said alcohol use is an important modifiable risk factor for high blood pressure.
+Dr. Noriyuki Nakanishi, at Osaka University Graduate School of Medicine in Japan.
+The lead author of the study said alcohol use is an important modifiable risk factor for high blood pressure.

 The mechanism through which alcohol raises blood pressure remains elusive.
 Several possible mechanisms have proposed, they are:

-- Central nervous system - There is increasing evidence that alcohol initiates central as well as peripheral reactions which in a synergistic manner have a hypertensive action.
+- Central nervous system - There is increasing evidence that alcohol initiates central as well as peripheral reactions.
+Synergistically it might have a hypertensive action.